Get stories and expert advice on all things related to college and parenting.

 We’ve already been lucky enough to virtually meet some super friendly leasing agents who happen to live on site and they gave us a rundown of how they like living in their space and community.

 Housing searches can be frustrating, and your student may find themselves feeling discouraged.
+It's important they learn about their rental rights and options throughout the COVID-19 pandemic.
 While it can be tempting to settle for something easy, this is likely to be at least a year-long commitment.
 Don’t try to do it all in one day or week!
 If your student views some places that aren't right, take some time to recharge and reflect before jumping back into the search.
 And remember that, though it's key to be flexible, it’s also important not to compromise on things your student needs to thrive in their future off-campus home.